pywbem/pywbem/README.rst

 This will also install any prerequisite Python packages.

-Since version 1.0.0, pywbem has no more OS-level prerequisite packages.
+Starting with version 1.0.0, pywbem has no OS-level prerequisite packages.

 For more details and alternative ways to install, see the `Installation section`_ in the pywbem documentation.